-Arrive in Juneau.
-Explore the newly constructed Alaska State Museum, with its sprawling collection of natural history and cultural artifacts, and explore downtown Juneau.
+Explore Juneau and the Alaska State Museum with its sprawling collection of natural history and cultural artifacts.
 Settle into your cabin before dinner.
 Later, explore the port of Juneau on your own.
-(D)

-Today, nature is your guide as you set forth with the flexibility to take advantage of wildlife and weather conditions.
-You may stop at an isolated beach to take a closer look at tide pools, beach comb, and hike stunning forest trails.
-Keep an eye out for old bear tracks worn into the soil as you move from forest to meadow.
-This area is home to the highest density of nesting bald eagles in the world, so sightings are very common.
-If conditions permit, you can do some kayaking, always watching for marine and terrestrial life.
-(B,L,D)
+Today, nature is your guide.
+Explore an isolated beach to take a closer look at tide pools, beachcomb, hike stunning forest trails, or see bear tracks worn into the soil while walking an isolated meadow.
+If conditions permit, do some kayaking, always watching for marine and terrestrial life.

-After breakfast, you disembark in Sitka, southeastern Alaska’s only oceanfront town.
-Sitka has a strong Russian heritage, which is readily apparent as you visit the onion-domed St. Michael’s Russian Orthodox Church.
-At the Raptor Rehabilitation Center, enjoy close views of species normally seen at a distance in the wild — bald eagles, hawks, falcons and owls.
-After your visit, transfer to the airport for your afternoon flight home.
-(B)
+After breakfast disembark in Sitka, Southeast Alaska’s only open-oceanfront town.
+Visit the onion-domed St. Michael’s Russian Orthodox Church.
+At the Raptor Rehabilitation Center, enjoy close-up views of bald eagles, owls and other species normally seen at a distance.

 Developed in conjunction with National Geographic Education, this unique program will offer kids and teens the opportunity to choose cool activities—from earning a Zodiac “driver’s license” to recording wildlife sightings in their Field Notebook—all designed to help them develop what National Geographic Education defines as the attitudes, skills, and knowledge of an explorer.
 They’ll take part in all kinds of cool activities—like learning about glaciers by making ice cream sundaes, or using glacial ice to paint water colors.
 They will be encouraged to use their creativity—with photos, videos, music, writing, drawing and more, to tell stories about all they’ll see and do.